shakesco/shakesco-automation/README.md

   const amount = parseUnits("20", 18); //amount to request regularly

-  const delegateAddress = /*Ask user/business for their Shakespay card/delegate/business card ONLY.*/
+  const delegateAddress = /*Ask user/business for their Shakesco card/delegate/business card ONLY.*/

   const tokenAddress = "" //Make sure it is checksummed